hphelion/documentation/commercial/GA1/commercial.index.md

 There's a lot of information out there to help you get going with your services.
 We recommend you browse through the [site index](/helion/openstack/siteindex/) for a full list of the technical content pages available on the site.

+**Note:** HP OpenStack Helion does not support an update utility to update from Helion 1.0 or Helion 1.01 to Helion 1.1.
+For help with updating from your current release to a newer release, contact Customer Support.

 <a href="#top" style="padding:14px 0px 14px 0px; text-decoration: none;"> Return to Top &#8593; </a>